nooblk-98/lighthouse/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is released under the **Light House Source-Available License v1.0** (see `LICENSE`).
+You’re welcome to view, fork, modify, and contribute.
+Commercial redistribution, rebranding, or offering it as a hosted service without permission is not allowed.